yokolet/tranquil-beach/dp/coin_patterns.md

 However, to solve the problem, starting from 2 dimensional array is easier.

 Below is a table for the example 1.
-The row represents coins, while column represents amount.
+The row represents coins, while the column represents amount.
 The first row is a base case -- an empty array is given as coins.
 Only when the amount is 0, one pattern of answer exists.
 The second row is for coin = 1.
 If `(curret amount - coin value)` is positive or zero,